duparq/hwa/doxygen/porting.md

 For example, classes that implement an 8-bit counter are called `_c8a`, `_c8b`, or `_c8c`...

-A class is declared to HWA with a symbol starting with `_hw_class_` and ending with the class name.
+A class is declared with a symbol starting with `_hw_class_` and ending with the class name.
 The definition of this symbol must be void.
 For example, the class `_c8a` is declared with:

 @code
 #define _hw_class__c8a